amanpdyadav/django-rest-api/README.md

 Having all the steps above done successfully.
 Now we are ready to run the application.

- 1. Goto tnawebportal folder.
+ 1. Goto django-rest-api folder.
      ```
-        cd ~/github/tnawebportal (CHECK the location in your pc)
+        cd ~/github/django-rest-api (CHECK the location in your pc)
      ```
  2. Activate the virtual environment if you are using it else follow to next step.
      ```